tjizep/rabbit/README.txt

 Disadvantages
 -------------

-iterator * operator is slow because it copies the hash values to a temporary variable. use the iterator::key() and iterator::value() functions instead.
-This problem could be fixed using a std::pair<_K*,_v*> instead.
+iterator * operator does not return a normal std::pair<K,V> its rather a std::pair<proxy<K>,proxy<V>>. which may make certain type inferences impossible.

 Algorithm Descriprion
 ---------------------